Universiteit Leiden

 Introduction

-This research projects focuses on the situation of children and their families living in family reception centers in the Netherlands (gezinslocaties).
-These centers are aimed to house families who do not have a residence permit in the Netherlands and have received an order to leave but cannot, for various reasons, be returned to their country of origin yet.
-Families stay in these centers until they either return voluntarily or the Dutch government can enforce their return.
+This research projects focuses on the situation of children and their families living in family reception centres in the Netherlands (gezinslocaties).
+These centres house families who do not have a residence permit in the Netherlands and who have received an order to leave the country.
+However, for various reasons, they cannot yet be returned to their country of origin.
+Families stay in these centres until they either return voluntarily or the Dutch government can enforce their return.

 In the absence of a residence permit, parents are unable to work or integrate into Dutch society.
-However, children are entitled to the right to education and therefore are registered in school, learn Dutch and integrate.
+Children, however, are entitled to the right to education and are therefore enrolled in school, learn Dutch and integrate into society.

-This research aims to investigate the tension between this right of the child to welfare and restrictive migration law which materialises in the gezinslocaties.
-To do so, the research team carries out qualitative interviews with all actors involved including the policy-making and government bodies, support organisations and the residents themselves.
+This research project aims to investigate the tension that exists between this right of the child to welfare and the restrictions of migration law which materialise at the gezinslocaties.
+To do so, the research team conducts qualitative interviews with all actors involved, including the policy-making and government bodies, support organisations and the residents themselves.

 For this research project, the team has published multiple outputs based on the results of the qualitative field work.

-This research received the Societal Impact Open and Responsible Science Award from Erasmus University in 2025.
+This research project received the Societal Impact Open and Responsible Science Award from Erasmus University in 2025.

 This website uses cookies.
 More information.